June 7, 2023

 Swedish automaker Scania introduced a prototype unmanned unmanned mining dump truck.

-Existing autonomous truck models are stillequipped with a place for the driver, who, if necessary, can take control.
-However, the Swedes developed the concept of the next generation mining truck, designed exclusively for autonomous movement.
+Existing autonomous truck models are stillequipped with space for the driver, who can take control if necessary.
+However, the Swedes have developed the concept of a next-generation mining dump truck, designed exclusively for autonomous movement.

-Scania AXL is equipped with an external logistics system that tells him where to go and what to do.
-It runs on biofuels and uses cameras, radars, laser beams, GPS and LiDAR to navigate the world around.
+The Scania AXL is equipped with an external logistics system that tells it where to go and what to do.
+It runs on biofuel and uses cameras, radars, laser beams, GPSand LiDAR to navigate the world around.
 A special luminous strip is installed on the body around the entire car, with the help of which the truck signals that it has detected people or objects that should be avoided.
 This is done to reassure others that the dump truck sees them and does not plan to pour cargo on them.

-So far this is only a concept, but the companydeclares that it uses only technologies available today.
-Although AXL is not ready for a chaotic street environment, the control system will be able to work in more predictable conditions of mining and construction sites.
+It's just a concept for now, but the companystates that it uses only technology available today.
+While AXL is not prepared for chaotic outdoor environments, the control system will be able to operate in the more predictable conditions of mining and construction sites.

 In addition to increasing the useful space of the body, the lack of a cab reduces the mass of the car itself, which increases its efficiency and allows you not to worry about the safety of drivers in the event of an accident.